-The ingredients and process for creating kluski noodles and egg noodles are nearly identical, with the exception that kluski egg noodles require more eggs.
+The ingredients and process for creating kluski noodles and egg noodles are nearly identical, except that kluski egg noodles require more eggs.
 A standard kluski egg noodle recipe calls for two eggs for every cup of flour.
-So you use four eggs to make two cups of flour.
+So, you use four eggs to make two cups of flour.
 To create egg noodles, multiply the number of eggs by the number of cups of flour.

 Is it possible to prepare Kluski Noodles beforehand?

 Yes, absolutely!
-To begin, follow the directions up until the point where the kluski dough is cut into noodle forms.
+To begin, follow the directions until the kluski dough is cut into noodle forms.